DataONEorg/ca/README.md

   cd DataONETestIntCA
   mkdir certs crl newcerts private req touch index.txt

   # No need to edit the config file; uses the one from the root CA

   ###
-  # This is how we did it originally.
-However, for cross-signing, we should NOT generate
+  # This is how we did it originally:
-  # a new key (" -newkey "), but instead re-use the old one...
-  #
+  # ### OMIT FOR CROSS SIGNING ###
   #   openssl req -new -newkey rsa:4096  -keyout /opt/DataONE/DataONETestIntCA.key \
   #   -out req/DataONETestIntCA.csr -config ../DataONETestCA/openssl.cnf
+  #
+  #   # You will be prompted for:
+  #   # 1. the Common Name (CN) to set, and
+  #   # 2. a passphrase to set for the new key
+  # ### END OMIT FOR CROSS SIGNING ###
+  #
+  # However, for cross-signing, we should NOT generate a new key (" -newkey "),
+  # but instead re-use the original intermediate key...
   ###
   openssl req -new -key /Volumes/DATAONE/DataONETestIntCA.key \
     -out req/DataONETestIntCA.csr -config ../DataONETestRootCA/openssl.cnf

+  # You will be prompted for:
+  # 1. the passphrase for the existing (test intermediate) key, and
+  # 2. the Common Name (CN) to set (NOTE for cross-signing, this MUST match the CN used in the old
+  #    intermediate cert!)

   cd ../DataONETestRootCA

   openssl ca -out ../DataONETestIntCA/certs/DataONETestIntCA.pem -days 36500 \
-    -keyfile /Volumes/DATAONE/DataONETestRootCA -config ./openssl.cnf \
+    -keyfile /Volumes/DATAONE/DataONETestRootCA.key -config ./openssl.cnf \
     -extensions v3_ca  -verbose -infiles ../DataONETestIntCA/req/DataONETestIntCA.csr

+  # You will be prompted for the passphrase for the existing (test root) key

   # Create DataONETestIntCA/serial with serial number of the DataONETestIntCA.pem + something
 ```